 - 15 A

-If you’ve been shopping for quiet bathroom ventilation fans for a while, you might have come across the Aero Pure A716R elsewhere.
-It’s one of the more popular models, mainly because it’s quiet and doubles up as a bathroom heater and light.
+If you’ve been shopping for quiet bathroom ventilation exhaust fans for a while, you might have come across the Aero Pure A716R elsewhere.
+It’s one of the more popular quiet bathroom exhaust fans, mainly because it’s quiet and doubles up as a bathroom heater and light.

 The fan system operates at 90 CFM while generating less than 1.5 sones of noise.
-That’s impressive for a bathroom fan-heater-light combo.
+That’s impressive for a quiet bathroom fan heater light combo.
 The heating is enabled by four (or two) 270-watt anti-blast infrared lamps.

 Remember that infrared heat is very gentle and far healthier than convection heat.
 A 60-watt incandescent bulb provides the lighting.
 The fan, heater, and light can be wired together or separately.